 Another intriguing aspect of Fischl’s narrativity is what he labels a “frozen moment:” figures “caught” in an action.
 But what exactly does “caught” mean?
 Fischl realizes that his images are not like a series of cinematic shots put together in a structured way.
 His paintings can, therefore, be experienced as the entire film captured in one single image.

 Taking such a notion to its conclusion, the viewer doesn’t know if the “drama” being played out in Fischl’s work is the “beginning, middle or end” of a particular event.
 Considering a simple example, we do not know if the figure is taking her top off or putting it on in “Beautiful Day.”
-In “The Beginning and The End,” we also don’t know at what point in time we are witnessing the action between the
+In “The Beginning and The End,” we also don’t know at what point in time we are witnessing the action between the two men.

 Regardless of Fischl’s narrativity and other recurring elements (like style), one theme has evolved through the years which is often missed: the disconnection between his figures.
 In a nutshell, his subjects rarely look at each other.
 In fact, they are obviously avoiding both each other and the circumstances.
 A girl on the beach looks away from a man glaring at her; his back is to the viewer so he is looking away from us as well.